SimonKenyonShepard/miral/Status.md

 Don't want the hastle of hosting?
 Use TeamWall to get a hosted version of Miral.

-Bugs

-Font size in post-it not resizing correctly - done Hand drawn lines not appearing for other users
-When host drops everyone has to reconnect - shift host Have URL for share session written to url bar
-Put roomID & org in creds popup
-Highlight elements selected by other users as disabled Buggy line creation/menu
-Green share icon for participants share icon invisible if server unavailable store creds (name initials) in local storage basic encryption for data on server

-TESTS TESTS TESTS

 resize window - done
 delete - done
 move forward/backwards - done